StemVibrations/STEM/docs/solver_settings.rst

 response of systems that are initially at rest or in equilibrium.

 Element size
 ------------
 For dynamic analysis, the element size should be chosen to adequately resolve the wave propagation in the model.
-A common rule of thumb is to use at least 10 elements per wavelength for linear elements and 5-10 elements per wavelength for quadratic elements.
+A common rule of thumb is to use at least 10 elements per wavelength for first-order elements and 5-10 elements per wavelength for second-order elements.

 The wavelength, :math:`\lambda`, can be estimated from the shear wave speed, :math:`c_{s}`, and the maximum frequency of interest :math:`f_{max}` as: